MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMObjectSecurityScope.md

 ```

 ## DESCRIPTION
-The **Set-CMObjectSecurityScope** cmdlet adds and removes security scopes for Microsoft System Center Configuration Manager objects.
+The **Set-CMObjectSecurityScope** cmdlet adds and removes security scopes for Configuration Manager objects.

 This cmdlet has been deprecated and may be removed in a future release.
 Use [Add-CMObjectSecurityScope](Add-CMObjectSecurityScope.md) and [Remove-CMObjectSecurityScope](Remove-CMObjectSecurityScope.md) to add and remove security scopes from Configuration Manager objects.